 This Paleo Granola Dust is simple to make, very portable and is fantastic on everything from smoothie bowls to yogurt.
 It works for a healthy breakfast or snack, and you’ll find tips for how to make this with seasonal fruits as well.

 This granola dust is a bit of a departure from the original Jamie Oliver version because there’s no oats in sight.
-He originally developed his recipe as a super food replacement for sugar laden cereals, and a good start to the day.
-I don’t know if you’ve been caught up in the granola dust craze yet but there’s a lot of reasons this is a fantastic idea, and you should make some immediately!
+He originally developed his recipe as a super food replacement for sugar laden cereals.
+I don’t know if you’ve been caught up in the granola dust craze yet.
+But there’s a lot of reasons this is a fantastic idea, and you should make some immediately!

-I made a lot of granola dust while recipe testing and I’ve been keeping it in the fridge and some in the freezer to make sure it keeps for awhile, (you don’t want the oils from the nuts to go rancid – kinda defeats the purpose of healthy).
+I made a lot of granola dust while recipe testing!
+And I’ve been keeping it in the fridge and some in the freezer to make sure it keeps for a while.
+(You don’t want the oils from the nuts to go rancid.)

 You can use whatever mixture of coconut, nuts, and seeds that works with your diet.